Drain Rod Scrapers

 Popular Accessories

-- Drain Rods - Essential polypropylene rods that connect together to reach blockages deep within drainage runs
+- Drain Rods - Essential polypropylene rods in various lengths that connect together to reach blockages deep within drainage runs, available in both standard threaded and Lockfast configurations.

-- Plunger Heads - Rubber plunger attachments for clearing soft blockages and creating hydraulic pressure
+- Plunger Heads - Rubber plunger attachments for clearing soft blockages through hydraulic pressure and working in combination with scrapers for comprehensive blockage removal.

-- Worm Screws and Augers - Corkscrew-style heads for breaking up compacted material and pulling debris back
+- Worm Screws and Augers - Corkscrew-style heads designed to break up compacted organic matter and pull debris back towards access points.

-- Double Worm Attachments - Aggressive clearing tools for particularly stubborn blockages
+- Double Worm Attachments - Aggressive clearing tools featuring twin spiral blades for particularly stubborn blockages that resist single worm screws.

-- Drain Rod Connecting Joints - Spare connectors for extending reach or replacing worn components
+- Drain Rod Connectors - Spare connecting joints for extending reach, replacing worn components, or repairing damaged rod sections.

-- Rubber Gloves and PPE - Essential protective equipment when working with drainage systems
+- Heavy-Duty Rubber Gloves - Extended-length protective gloves providing essential barrier protection when working with contaminated waste water.

-- Drain Cleaning Chemicals - Complementary treatments for maintaining clear drains after mechanical clearing
+- Drain Cleaning Chemicals - Complementary maintenance treatments for dissolving grease build-up and maintaining clear drainage after mechanical clearing.

 Safety Information

-Working with drainage systems presents specific health and safety considerations that must be carefully managed.
-Always wear appropriate personal protective equipment including heavy-duty rubber gloves, safety goggles, and protective clothing to prevent contact with contaminated waste water.
-Wellington boots provide essential foot protection when working around inspection chambers and manholes.
+Working with drainage systems presents significant health hazards requiring appropriate precautions and protective equipment.
+Always wear heavy-duty rubber gloves with extended cuffs, safety goggles or face protection, and waterproof protective clothing to prevent contact with contaminated waste water containing harmful bacteria, pathogens, and potentially hazardous chemicals.
+Wellington boots provide essential foot protection when working around inspection chambers, manholes, and flooded areas.
+Ensure any cuts or abrasions are properly covered with waterproof dressings before commencing drainage work.

-Be aware of the biological hazards present in drainage systems.
-Sewage and waste water contain harmful bacteria and pathogens that can cause serious illness.
-Wash hands thoroughly with antibacterial soap after completing drain work, and ensure any cuts or abrasions are properly covered before starting.
-The HSE provides comprehensive guidance on working safely with biological hazards.
+Be aware of biological hazards present in all drainage systems.
+Sewage and waste water harbour bacteria including E. coli, Salmonella, and Leptospirosis (Weil's disease) that can cause serious illness through skin contact, ingestion, or contamination of existing wounds.
+Wash hands and exposed skin thoroughly with antibacterial soap immediately after completing drain work, even when gloves have been worn throughout.
+The HSE provides comprehensive guidance on managing biological hazards in drainage and sewage work that should be consulted before undertaking professional drainage operations.

-When rodding drains, maintain a secure footing and be prepared for sudden movement when blockages release, as this can cause water to surge back towards the access point.
-Never lean directly over open inspection chambers, and ensure adequate ventilation when working in confined spaces where harmful gases may accumulate.
-If working near roads or public areas, ensure proper signage and barriers are in place to protect both workers and the public.
+Maintain secure footing and stable positioning when rodding drains, particularly when working at inspection chambers or manholes.
+Be prepared for sudden movement when blockages release, as this frequently causes water and debris to surge back rapidly towards the access point.
+Never lean directly over open chambers, and ensure adequate ventilation when working in confined spaces where methane, hydrogen sulphide, and other harmful gases may accumulate.
+For work near roads or public areas, implement proper signage, barriers, and traffic management to protect both operatives and the public from hazards associated with open excavations and drainage access points.

 Frequently Asked Questions